sap200/blockrelayer/readme.md

+## Block Relayer
-## Relayer for Asset Transfer Between Sepolia Blockchain and EVM XRPL Sidechain
+### For Asset Transfer Between Sepolia Blockchain and EVM XRPL Sidechain

 ### Introduction
 This project introduces a relayer designed to seamlessly facilitate asset transfers between the Sepolia blockchain and an EVM-compatible XRPL (XRP Ledger) sidechain.
 By listening to events from smart contracts, the relayer efficiently processes and relays information, ensuring smooth and secure cross-chain transactions.